SyedHunainAkbar/sentinel-fraud-detection/README.md

 Built with **Kiro** using spec-driven development — every requirement, design decision, and task is version-controlled under `.kiro/`.

+*Portfolio project by Syed Hunain Akbar.
+Please credit if you reference or build on it.*

 ---

 ## Why this project stands out